RateCity.com.au

 Alex Ritchie

-Put simply, by raising interest rates on credit products, consumers and businesses are less likely to borrow funds - and any existing borrowings become more expensive to service.
+Raising interest rates on credit products means consumers and businesses are less likely to borrow money, and existing loans become more expensive to service.
 This means consumers and businesses now have less money to spend.
 When spending decreases, theoretically this should slow down economic growth and in turn, reduce prices.

 What is inflation?

-The Reserve Bank of Australia (RBA) defines inflation as a measure of the change (increase) in the general level of prices over time.
-Inflation in Australia is typically calculated by the Australian Bureau of Statistics (ABS) and measured quarterly or annually.
+The RBA defines inflation as a measure of the change (increase) in the general level of prices over time.
+Inflation in Australia is typically calculated by the Australian Bureau of Statistics (ABS) and measured monthly, quarterly or annually.

 1. Demand-pull inflation refers to when the demand for goods or services is greater than the production capacity e.g. if a designer creates an exclusive sneaker style or limited-edition handbag.
 The lack of supply paired with significant demand allows the seller to lift prices.